 Graham retired in 2016 as a Director and Conducting Officer (CO) of JPMorgan Asset Management in Luxembourg after a career of more than 40 years in financial services.
 With a background in Internal Audit and Risk Management he moved from London to Luxembourg in 2001 as Head of Risk Management for JPM covering the Luxembourg SICAV and UK OEIC fund ranges and was a director of the Luxembourg Management Company from 2002 until retirement.

 In 2005, he became Head of Corporate Governance and the CO responsible for Portfolio Risk Management.
 He has also served as the CO responsible for Fund Distribution and Investment Management.
 Active in working groups at CESR/ESMA, EFAMA and ALFI related to UCITS, MiFID, PRIPS, Risk Management and other industry issues he remains active with ALFI and continues to live and work in Luxembourg as an independent director in retirement.

 Samuel is a seasoned software architect and an entrepreneur.

 In 2006, he joined Viadeo in the early stages of the Paris based professional social network.

-He has worked as a consultant for several financials institutions in the Grand Duchy of Luxembourg (BIL, Foyer, RBC …).
+He has worked as a consultant for several financial institutions in the Grand Duchy of Luxembourg (BIL, Foyer, RBC …).

-Between 2011 and 2015, he designed and led the implementation of DISP, the plateform at the heart of emergency.lu
+Between 2011 and 2015, he designed and led the implementation of DISP, the platform at the heart of emergency.lu

-Emergency.lu is a mobile, satellite based communication plateform, created to re-establish communication after a disaster.
+Emergency.lu is a mobile, satellite based communication platform, created to re-establish communication after a disaster.

-In 2016, he co-founded Popwork, a rating and booking plateform for flexible office spaces.
+In 2016, he co-founded Popwork, a rating and booking platform for flexible office spaces.

 u call me